Howard County Personal Injury Lawyer

 Premises Liability

 Depending on a property’s purpose or use, a property owner owes anyone on the premises a reasonable expectation of safety.
-When known hazards are not addressed or if the property is allowed to fall into disrepair, the owner could be held liable for any injures that result from their neglect.
+When known hazards are not addressed or if the property is allowed to fall into disrepair, the owner could be held liable for any injuries that result from their neglect.

 Fault and Negligence in Howard County Personal Injury Claims